 State Trustees charge in accordance with the scale of charges in section 13 of the State Trustees (State Owned Company) Act 1994 (Vic).

 For administering an estate, a private trustee company must charge in accordance with the prescribed scale of charges in section 601TAA of the Corporations Act 2001 (Cth).
 The State Trustees and other trustee companies will give particulars of their exact charges upon request.

 A person appointed executor/trustee or granted letters of administration is entitled to apply to the Supreme Court of Victoria for a commission or percentage not exceeding 5 per cent of the deceased’s gross assets (s 65 A&P Act).
 The usual rate of capital commission that is allowed by the court is between 2–3 per cent of the gross assets of the estate, depending on the size of the estate and the amount of time and trouble the executor incurs in winding up the estate.
 An executor may also be granted commission on income of an estate during the time the estate is administered by the executor.
 No specific rate is fixed by legislation, but percentages of up to 5 per cent are usual, depending on the difficulty of administration.

-It is unusual for the full amount of commission of 5 per cent to be granted unless the estate is very complex or the circumstances are very unusual.
-The commission will be reduced or refused if the court is satisfied that the executor, administrator or trustee was guilty of misconduct or incompetence in relation to carrying out their duties to the estate.
+It is unusual for the full amount of commission of five per cent to be granted unless the estate is very complex, the estate is tiny, or the circumstances are very unusual.
+The commission will be reduced or refused if the court is satisfied that the executor, administrator or trustee was guilty of unreasonable delay, misconduct or incompetence in relation to carrying out their duties to the estate.

 It is possible to avoid an application to the court if: